iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 <h3><a href='#simple'>Simple Linear</a> | <a href='#multiple'>Multiple Linear</a> | <a href='#ass'>Assumptions</a></h3>

 ### **Regression**
-- Estimating the relationships between the dependent and one or more independent variables to make predictions.
+- Estimating the relationships between the dependent variable and one or more independent variables to make predictions.

 #### **Important Terms:**
 - Independent Variables | Features Matrix (An array of numbers, one or more rows, one or more columns)